CodeOTR/cotr-snippets/docs/snippets/cotrGenMap.md

 description: The cotrGenMap snippet.
 ---

-Generates a dictionary of a specific length
+Generates an object map with a specific number of key-value pairs

 **Aliases**:
 - cotrGenMap